sammuelyee/docs/_cartodb-platform/import-api.md

   If set to *false* disables field type guessing (for Excel and CSVs).
 Optional.
 Default is *true*.

 - **quoted_fields_guessing**
   If set to *false* disables type guessing of CSV fields double quoted and of Excel files.
 Optional.
 Default is *true*.

+- **content_guessing**
+  Set it to *true* to enable content guessing and automatic geocoding based on results.
+Currently it only implemenents geocoding of countries.
+Optional.
+Default is *false*.

 - **table_name**
   Used to duplicate one of your existing tables. **Do not mix with File/URL imports**.